JBudgieUK/Jack_Budge_Semester2_2021/Journal.md

 ## 09/03/2021
 Today i will be doing my final component and will be writing up the documentation for each component and the tutorial of how to use this week. i will be making a pickup component
-I started of having problems with my first person controller script.
+I started of having problems with my first person controller script, which has set me back some time, but after speaking to tutor i can use scripts used in other components to show my example so this has helped me not write out a new script